Client : Affinerie CCR

-Our client, a copper and precious metals refinery, performs the last step in copper refining using an electroplating process.
-During the process, the copper is deposited on stainless steel plates known as mother plates.
+Affinerie CCR, based in the Montreal region, is a refinery specializing in copper and precious metals.
+CCR carries out the final refining stage using an electrolytic plating process, during which copper is deposited on stainless steel plates (known as master plates).
 After over 10 years of use, the 85,000 mother plates had started showing signs of surface corrosion, which affected the physical quality of the copper cathodes and slowed production.
 Our client therefore decided to restore them at a rate of about 300 mother plates a week.
 However, the client had to be able to identify the mother plates to track which ones had been repaired and aid process improvement.

 Our task was to develop a custom optical system, because conventional character recognition methods could not be used on mother plates for the following reasons:

 The development project was conducted in three main phases.

 During the initial phase, which ended in 2012, INO developed an optical system and a digital vision algorithm to segment and classify the various characters in the codes used to identify the master plates.
 The system and algorithm are used to monitor the path of each plate from one end of the production facility to the other.
 Thanks to this system, continuous monitoring is provided and any plates requiring restoration are taken out of production without interrupting the operations.

 Later, CCR called on INO to modernize its system and boost the read rate.
 Thanks to their deep learning and artificial intelligence expertise, the members of the INO team developed a new character recognition algorithm using convolutional neural networks.

 This type of algorithm is known to exceed human performance in various tasks, such as image recognition.
 The previous algorithm used hand-crafted features while the new algorithm learns the characteristics directly from the data with a view to minimizing the number of read errors.
 This makes the system much more adaptable since by adding images to the database, new learning is facilitated and performance is improved.